-In this report, and in the tailwind of the significant underperformance of the Deliveroo IPO in London, we examine a database of over 2,000 IPOs that have taken place since the year 2000.
+In this report, we update our database of over 2,200 IPOs that have taken place since the year 2000.
 We attempt to answer the question as to whether there is a degree of financial alchemy in the IPO process that causes underperformance as a business reveals its level of profitability and sustainable return on capital.